Skip to main content

 mainIdstringParent table data object _id

-subListSubTableItem[]Child table list containing all child table information to be processed
+subListSubTableItem[]Child table list containing all child table information to process

 isProdbooleanEnvironment identifier, true for production, false for pre-release